START YOUR VIDEO PRODUCTION BUSINESS – A STEP-BY-STEP GUIDE

 Keep in mind that the prices above are for the camera body alone.
 You will, at the very least, need to purchase a camera lens separately.

-If you have a little more coin to spend on great glass with fixed focal lengths, here is my absolute favorite lens set and the picture can be viewed above at the beginning of this section.
+If you have a little more coin to spend on great prime lenses, here is my absolute favorite lens set, Cooke Set.

 Leica R Elmarit

 High-quality sound recording is often overlooked in new video production businesses, but it is a critical component that makes up the foundation of your video production company.
 When budgeting for production tools, focus on three essential elements: camera, lighting, and sound recording hardware.
 While cameras and lighting can be expensive, sound recording hardware is the least expensive area with the greatest increase in production value for your money.

 The industry-standard in capturing audio for years has been the Sennheiser MKH-416 shotgun microphone.
 This microphone has been used in Hollywood for years and is still being used in feature films and television shows.
 When watching a TV show, pay attention to the quality of an actor’s voice and the sound design – most of it is captured with the Sennheiser 416.
 This microphone has a 40-20000 Hz frequency response, which allows it to reproduce rich bass and high-end sound.
 If you want to produce content on par with the best production companies, this is a great option, especially if you don’t have $150,000 to spend on video production equipment.